 the taste too much.
 It is definitely safe to take while breastfeeding,

 and I don't think it has anything to do with your baby's weight.

 Other uses of olive leaf extract:

-- Helps to maintain a normal blood sugar level and cholesterol level
+Helps to maintain a healthy blood sugar level and cholesterol level.

 too concerned about it, as long as he is growing steadily.
 They will

-monitor you a little closer for a while to make sure that he's length
+monitor you a little closer for a while to make sure that his length

 and head circumference stay within the same growth pattern as the

 weight.
 Don't worry too much about this, he is probably just a little

 smaller than the average baby his age.